enterstudio/docs-quickstart/GITHUBING.md

    ```bash
    git add .
    ```
-   **Note::** This is a potentially dangerous command.
-Consider adding each changed file separately, or verify that you really wanted to add every changed file before you commit.
+   **Note::** This command is a potentially dangerous command.
+Consider adding each changed file separately (for example, ``git add <file-name>``), or verify that you really wanted to add every changed file before you commit.

 8. Commit the changed files.
     ```bash